Drassstee/kaggle-titanic/README.md

 requirements.txt does not contain versions for dependencies.
 Because different versions of dependencies are needed for different Python versions.
 ## How to run
+Both commands below create the virtual environment, install needed dependencies, etc.
+So you do not need to do anything (i am making your life easier).
 ### notebook
 ```bash
 make analysis